PedroTelesFCUP/Beam_weaver/README.md

 Its purpose is research: to investigate whether a physics-informed RL agent can learn the structure of stochastic photon transport from a Monte Carlo reference process.

+## Learning architecture and training workflow

+Beam Weaver is trained in two distinct stages: (i) simulation-supervised pretraining of a physics branch, and (ii) curriculum-based off-policy reinforcement learning with staged teacher forcing.

+### Stage I — pre-training: supervised learning of the physics head on Monte Carlo-generated labels**

+Before SAC optimization begins, Beam Weaver generates a Monte Carlo dataset of event-level transport targets.
+For each sampled interaction, the code stores an observation vector together with:
+- free path,
+- interaction "class",
+- photon scattering angle,
+- outgoing photon energy,
+- number of secondaries,
+- Secondary-particle energies and angles,

+The observation vector is z-scored before pretraining.
+The physical targets are also transformed into numerically convenient forms:
+- The interaction class is kept as discrete labels,
+- free path and energies are mapped as `log(1 + x)`,
+- angular quantities are represented as `sin(theta)` and `cos(theta)`,
+- The number of secondaries, also kept as a discrete label.

+The physics branch is not a single scalar regressor.
+It is a structured multi-head module attached to the shared feature extractor.
+In the current implementation:
+- the shared feature extractor maps the observation to a latent feature vector;
+- a physics backbone processes that latent representation;
+- a process head predicts the interaction class;
+- an energy head predicts interaction-conditional energy quantities;
+- an angle head predicts interaction-conditional angular quantities;
+- a secondary-count head predicts the number of secondaries.

+The energy and angle heads are conditioned not only on the latent physics representation, but also on:
+- the predicted interaction probabilities, and
+- a one-hot encoding of the current energy bin.

+This means the physics branch is trained as a conditional predictor of interaction-specific transport kernels rather than as a single global regressor.

+The pretraining loss is a weighted sum of four terms:
+\[
+\mathcal{L}_{\mathrm{pre}}
+=
+w_E \mathcal{L}_E
++
+w_\theta \mathcal{L}_\theta
++
+w_N \mathcal{L}_N
++
+w_P \mathcal{L}_P,
+\]
+with equal default weights
+\[
+w_E = w_\theta = w_N = w_P = 0.25.
+\]

+In the current code:
+- `\mathcal{L}_P` is a cross-entropy loss for the interaction type;
+- `\mathcal{L}_E` is a masked mean-squared loss over `log(1+fp)`;
+  `log(1+E_out)`, and the secondary log-energies;
+- `\mathcal{L}_\theta` is a masked mean-squared loss over the sine/cosine representation of photon and secondary angles;
+- `\mathcal{L}_N` is a cross-entropy loss for the number of secondaries.

+Secondary particle production is masked so that nonexistent secondaries do not contribute to the objective, this means for instance that Photoelectric or Rayleigh interactions will inherently not produce secondaris.
+A small Gaussian perturbation is also added to normalized observations during pretraining for robustness.
+The optimizer is Adam with weight decay, and validation loss is monitored with a ReduceLROnPlateau scheduler.

+This stage can therefore be described as **supervised learning on Monte Carlo-generated labels**.

+### Stage II — curriculum-based off-policy SAC with staged teacher forcing

+After pretraining, Beam Weaver enters a curriculum-based hybrid SAC training stage.
+The actor has three functional parts:
+1. a discrete policy head for interaction selection;
+2. a continuous policy head for transport parameters;
+3. the pretrained physics branch, which is reused as an auxiliary physics regularizer during RL training.

+The observation space encodes:
+- normalized photon position,
+- normalized photon energy and log-energy,
+- photon direction cosines,
+- local transport-step descriptors,
+- normalized interaction cross sections,
+- a fixed-size secondary-history buffer,
+- and a shell one-hot context vector.

+The action space is hybrid but flattened for implementation:
+- the first component is a discrete interaction choice (`rayleigh`, `compton`, `photoelectric`, `pair`);
+- the remaining components parameterize the remainder continuous outputs such as free path / attenuation behavior, scattered-photon quantities, and secondary-particle energies and directions.

+### Curriculum phases

+Beam Weaver does not train all policy components from the beginning or at the same time.
+Instead, it uses staged curriculum learning.

+#### Phase 0 — discrete interaction learning, fully teacher-forced
+Only the shared feature extractor and the discrete head are trainable.
+The discrete interaction choice is overridden by the Monte Carlo truth.
+At the start of this phase, the actor also initializes:
+- the discrete logits from physics-derived interaction probabilities,
+- and the attenuation / mean-free-path component from the tabulated physics reference.

+The mean-free-path residual output and its corresponding Gaussian variance are then frozen.

+#### Phase 1 — discrete interaction learning, teacher forcing decays out
+The same trainable subset is kept, but the discrete teacher forcing is progressively reduced.
+In the current implementation this decay is linear over a fixed horizon.
+This stage therefore acts as scheduled teacher forcing from Monte Carlo-labeled interaction selection toward autonomous discrete policy learning.

+#### Phase 2 — continuous/kernel learning, fully teacher-forced
+The discrete head is frozen.
+The rest of the continuous/kernel branches remain trainable, while the mean-free-path output stays fixed to its physics initialization.
+During this phase, the Monte Carlo kernel values are forced into the stored action representation so that the replay buffer contains Monte Carlo-consistent targets for continuous transport quantities.

+#### Phase 3 — continuous/kernel learning, teacher forcing decays out
+This phase keeps the same branch structure as Phase 2, but gradually reduces the kernel-level teacher forcing.
+In other words, Beam Weaver transitions from MC-driven kernel supervision to autonomous continuous prediction.

+#### Phase 4 and beyond — hybrid refinement with frozen MFP output
+The discrete head remains frozen, the mean-free-path output remains frozen, and the remaining continuous transport heads (energy loss, angles, secondary particle energy) continue to be optimized.

+### Replay buffer and off-policy supervision

+Beam Weaver uses a custom n-step replay buffer.
+This is important for two reasons.

+First, the TD target uses an n-step return rather than a purely 1-step
+backup:
+\[
+y_t^{(n)}
+=
+r_t^{(n)}
++
+\gamma^n \left(Q_{\mathrm{target}}(s_{t+n}, a_{t+n})
+- \alpha \log \pi(a_{t+n}\mid s_{t+n})\right).
+\]

+Second, during teacher-forced phases, the replay buffer stores the **overridden Monte Carlo-consistent action** rather than the raw action proposed by the agent.
+This is a crucial design choice: the off-policy dataset seen by the critic and by the auxiliary physics losses is therefore anchored to the Monte Carlo reference during curriculum stages, and only later becomes fully policy-driven as teacher forcing is withdrawn.

+### RL objective during SAC training

+During RL, Beam Weaver does not optimize a pure SAC objective alone.
+Instead, the actor loss is multitask:
+\[
+\mathcal{L}_{\mathrm{actor}}
+=
+\mathcal{L}_{\mathrm{SAC}}
++
+\lambda_{\mathrm{phys}}\mathcal{L}_{\mathrm{phys}},
+\]
+where
+\[
+\mathcal{L}_{\mathrm{SAC}}
+=
+\mathbb{E}\left[\alpha \log \pi(a\mid s) - Q(s,a)\right].
+\]

+The auxiliary physics term currently takes the form
+\[
+\mathcal{L}_{\mathrm{phys}}
+=
+\mathcal{L}_E
++
+\mathcal{L}_\theta
++
+0.4\,\mathcal{L}_{\mathrm{norm}}
++
+\mathcal{L}_N
++
+\mathcal{L}_P,
+\]
+where:
+- `\mathcal{L}_E` is the interaction-aware energy loss,
+- `\mathcal{L}_\theta` is the interaction-aware angular loss,
+- `\mathcal{L}_{\mathrm{norm}}` penalizes sine/cosine pairs that drift
+  away from unit norm,
+- `\mathcal{L}_N` is the number-of-secondaries classification loss,
+- `\mathcal{L}_P` is the interaction-type classification loss.

+Thus, Beam Weaver is best understood as an n-step **physics-regularized hybrid SAC framework** rather than a vanilla SAC implementation.

+### Reward design and curriculum targets

+In the early curriculum, the dominant reward is the discrete interaction reward, which compares predicted interaction frequencies against the reference physics mixture on an energy-binned grid.
+In later phases, the reward shifts toward transport-kernel consistency, including angular acceptance, angular-distribution matching, and energy-consistency terms.
+This staged reward design mirrors the staged freezing/unfreezing of the actor heads.

+### Entropy control

+Beam Weaver keeps SAC’s entropy-regularization mechanism and learns the entropy coefficient automatically.
+The code tracks the entropy coefficient, discrete entropy, and continuous entropy throughout training.
+This matters because exploration requirements differ strongly between the discrete curriculum stages and the later kernel-learning stages.

+In summary, Beam Weaver should not be described as a single homogeneous RL loop.
+It is a staged, simulation-supervised + off-policy RL training pipeline in which Monte Carlo targets are first learned directly and then progressively relinquished as the policy takes control.

 ## Repository contents